 SPEN is obligated under the Business Separation Requirements to appoint an independent Business Separation Compliance Officer (BSCO) to monitor the effectiveness of practice and controls in place across the Company to meet licence obligations.
-This duty is currently undertaken by PricewaterhouseCoopers, who is required to produce an annual report to the Directors of SPEN and the SP Energy Networks Holding Ltd Audit & Compliance Committee on the effectiveness of these controls.
+The BSCO is required to produce an annual report to the Directors of SPEN and the SP Energy Networks Holding Ltd Audit & Compliance Committee on the effectiveness of these controls.

 The ScottishPower Compliance Division is responsible for this Policy and will review it on an annual basis.
-ScottishPower's Chief Compliance Officer will report to the Board and the Audit and Compliance Committee on compliance against this policy as appropriate, primarily through publication of the annual Business Separation Compliance Officer Report.
-The Business Compliance Officer for Networks also provides an independent oversight of the Business Separation compliance framework.
+ScottishPower's Chief Compliance Officer will report to the Board and the Audit and Compliance Committee on compliance against this policy as appropriate, primarily through publication of the annual BSCO Report.
+The Business Compliance Officer for SPEN also provides an independent oversight of the Business Separation compliance framework.

 The Network Planning & Regulation Director of SPEN has overall business responsibility for compliance with Business Separation Requirements.
-The Licence and Assurance Manager within the Network Planning & Regulation Department has responsibility for the day to day management and monitoring of business separation compliance within the SPEN business.
+The Licence and Assurance Manager within the Network Planning & Regulation Department has responsibility for the day-to-day management and monitoring of business separation compliance within the SPEN business.

-[This Policy was last approved by the Scottish Power Limited Board on [6th] October 2021.]
+This Policy was last approved by the Scottish Power Limited Board on 11 July 2023.